-We remark that, even though Assumption \ref{assump:distributions}-1 implies that $V_{it} \perp V_{jt}$ for any $i \neq j$, the total variable costs $V_{it}^\ast = V_{it} + W_t$ can be correlated across firms because of $W_t$.
+We remark that even though Assumption \ref{assump:distributions}-(i) implies that $V_{it} \perp V_{jt}$ for any two firms $i \neq j$, the total variable costs $V_{it}^\ast = V_{it} + W_t$ can be correlated across firms because of $W_t$.
 We can interpret $W_t$ as an unobserved technology shock that shifts production costs for all the firms.
-Henceforth, we refer to $V_{ti}$ as firm $i$'s private cost shock and $W_t$ as the common cost shock that is common knowledge among all firms.
-Furthermore, in Assumption \ref{assump:distributions}-3 we allow common cost shock $W_t$ and the demand shock $U_t$ to be correlated.
+Henceforth, we refer to $V_{it}$ as firm $i$'s private cost shock and $W_t$ as the common cost shock observed by all the firms.
+Furthermore, throughout this section, we allow the common cost shock $W_t$ and the demand shock $U_t$ to be correlated.

-In light of our empirical application and for model tractability, we have made several support assumptions.
-First, we assume that the demand shock has a positive lower bound, $\underline{u}>0$, which is a reasonable assumption because $\underline{u}\leq 0$ in Equation (\ref{eq:ut}) would imply a zero demand with positive probability.
+We have made several assumptions about the supports in light of our empirical application and model tractability.
+First, we assume that the demand shock has a positive lower bound, $\underline{u}>0$, a reasonable assumption because $\underline{u}\leq 0$ in Equation (\ref{eq:ut}) would imply a zero demand with positive probability.
 Second, we follow the extant literature on games with incomplete information and assume that $V$ and $W$ have bounded support.
-These assumptions, together with Assumption \ref{assump:distributions2} below, ensure that firms' ex-ante expected profit is finite and that private costs, equilibrium outputs, and market clearing prices are well defined and nonnegative.
+These assumptions, together with Assumption \ref{assump:distributions2} defined shortly below, ensure that firms' ex-ante expected profit is finite and that private costs, equilibrium outputs, and market-clearing prices are nonnegative.

 Thus, we can allow the upper bounds $\bar{v}_i$ to be unbounded, as long as the private cost distribution $F_{V_i}$ is such that the ex-ante expected profit is finite.
-However, if firms' costs are unbounded from above, then there is a positive probability that firms will not produce anything; however, we do not observe zero production in our sample.
+However, if firms' costs are unbounded from above, firms probably will not produce anything; however, we do not observe zero production in our sample.

-In the rest of this section, we present the timing of the game and derive the equilibrium strategies for which we assume that: (i) the market-clearing condition holds in each market, i.e., aggregate consumption equals total output, (ii) there is no fixed cost of production, and (iii) the joint distribution $F_{\mathbf{V}, W, U}$ is common knowledge among all firms.
+In the rest of this section, we present the timing of the game and derive the equilibrium strategies for which we assume that (i) the market-clearing condition holds in each market, i.e., aggregate consumption equals total output, (ii) there is no fixed cost of production, and (iii) the joint distribution $F_{\mathbf{V}, W, U}$ is common knowledge among all firms.